-Medicare Part C is an all-in-one insurance known as the Advantage Plan.
-It completely replaces Original Medicare.
-Some of them include additional benefits that are not included with Original Medicare, such as vision, dental, hearing, and prescription drugs.
+Medicare Part C, also called an Advantage Plan, completely replaces original Medicare.
+Some Advantage Plans include additional benefits that are not included with Original Medicare, such as vision, dental, hearing, and prescription drugs.

-I'll start with giving you a basic understanding of regular Medicare.
+I'll start by giving you a basic understanding of Original Medicare.
 Then I'll cover all the benefits of Advantage Plans.
-In the last section I discuss pros and cons to help you decide if it's right for you.
+In the last section, I discuss the pros and cons to help you decide if it's right for you.
 They do have some unfavorable conditions that you need to know.

 Parts A and B

-Regular Medicare has two primary parts.
+Original Medicare has two primary parts.
 Part A covers hospital expenses.
 Part B covers doctors and other medical procedures.
-Both of these combined pay for 80% of your healthcare costs.
+Both of these combined pays for 80% of your healthcare costs.

-There are several different supplemental plans to choose from, labeled as Plans A through N, each with different coverage benefits and premiums.
+There are several different supplemental plans to choose from, labeled as Plans A through N, each with varying benefits of coverage and premiums.
 However, that’s not the subject of this article.

-If you don’t have Part D coverage after your 65th birthday, then a penalty will be added to your Part D premium when and if you ever decide you need it.
+If you don’t have a Medicare-approved Part D coverage after your 65th birthday, then a penalty will be added to your premium when you need it.

 The penalty is an accumulative amount of 1% per month.
 That means if you skip two years (24 months) and then sign up for a pharmaceutical plan, you’ll pay a penalty of 24% on top of the regular Part D premium.
 Technically that percentage is figured on the average nationwide Part D premium, not on the premium of the plan you choose.

-Now that I gave you a limited explanation of regular Medicare, you’re ready for me to describe Part C.
+Now that I gave you a limited explanation of Original Medicare, you’re ready for me to describe Part C.

 Medicare Part C: The Advantage Plan

-It’s inaccurate to call this Part C in my opinion.
+It’s inaccurate to call this Part C, in my opinion.
 It always confuses people because it’s not really a part of Medicare.
-It’s a plan, an Advantage Plan, and it completely replaces regular Medicare.
+It’s a plan, an Advantage Plan, and it completely replaces Original Medicare.

-Most advantage plans are health maintenance organizations or preferred provider organizations.
-They cover the same medical services as original Medicare parts A and B. In addition, they provide additional benefits that I’ll discuss below.
+Most advantage plans are health maintenance organizations (HMO) or preferred provider organizations (PPO).
+They cover the same medical services as Original Medicare parts A and B. They also provide additional benefits that I’ll discuss below.

-A Medicare Advantage plan takes over the entire record keeping.
-This actually simplifies things.
-Even Medicare Part D is handled by most advantage plans.
+A Medicare Advantage plan takes over the entire record-keeping.
 You still need to pay for Medicare Part B or have that deducted from your Social Security payments.
 Most plans include an approved Part D creditable drug coverage.

-The Advantage plan premium can also be deducted from Social Security if you prefer.
+The premium can also be deducted from Social Security if you prefer.
 These premiums are usually much lower because Medicare reimburses those private insurance companies for taking care of everything.
-Some advantage plans even have a zero premium!
+Some plans even have a zero premium!

-In the rest of this article I’m going to give you a general outline of the coverage and benefits.
-I can’t go into details because each advantage plan in every town or city offers different benefits.
+In the rest of this article, I’m going to give you a general outline of the coverage and benefits.
+I can’t go into detail because each advantage plan in every town or city offers different benefits.

-For example, the advantage plan I have pays $200 a year towards eyeglasses or contact lenses and $50 a month towards gym membership.
-However, they are only in New York, so you need to review the plans available to you where youlive.
+For example, the plan I have pays $200 a year towards eyeglasses or contact lenses and $50 a month towards a gym membership.
+However, they are only in New York, so you need to review the plans available to you where you live.

 Your Maximum Out-of-Pocket Responsibility